 Supply of Anthropologists

-The Anthropologist industry is concentrated in California, Oregon, and Texas.
+The Anthropologist industry is not particularly concentrated in any state.